 Nope.
 Not even close.
 Expect one in like a year at best, when production could theoretically get underway.

 Does the first season of Dracula even set up a Season 2?

 Short answer: Not really, since Dracula seems to die at the end of this miniseries.

 Long answer: Actually, maybe it does…

-The biggest issue is simply that, by the end of Dracula we learn many of the rules that define the character (and vampires in general) no longer hold true.
-He’s actually totally fine hanging out in the sunlight and crosses no longer affect him.
+The biggest issue is simply that we learn many of the rules that define the character (and vampires in general) no longer hold true by the end of Dracula.
+He’s actually totally fine hanging out in the sunlight, and crosses no longer affect him.